-This sample showed almost no background for all used pump pulses (see SI 12).
-As the influence of the background is minimised due to the low concentration we expected to find the trends in the MNR as for the case of the high concentrated samples and short truncation times.
-Figure 8 shows the MNR as function of the truncation time point $\tau{truncation}$ up to which the noise has been evaluated.
-As expected, no significant decrease of the MNR with higher truncation times $\tau{truncation}$ was found.
+This sample showed almost no background for all used pump pulses (see Fig. S17b).
+As the influence of the background is minimised due to the low concentration, we expected to find the trends in the MNR as for the case of the high concentrated samples and short truncation times.
+Figure 8 shows the MNR as a function of the truncation time point $\tau{truncation}$ up to which the noise has been evaluated.
+As expected, no significant decrease in the MNR with higher truncation times $\tau{truncation}$ was found.
 Without a significant background the noise towards the end of the background-corrected form factor does not increase significantly.
-The decrease of the MNR found for the high concentration sample was therefore not observed here.
-For some pulses there is a slight increase in the MNR with the truncation time, however, we assigned this behaviour to a numerical uncertainty in the analysis.
+The decrease in the MNR found for the high concentration sample was therefore not observed here.
+For some pulses there is a slight increase in the MNR with the truncation time; however, we attributed this behaviour to a numerical uncertainty in the analysis.

-Figure 8: The MNR as a function of the dipolar evolution time up to which the noise has been evaluated.
-The sample has a concentration of 30 μ M of spin-labelled ligand.
-The maximum distance according to equation (13) is depicted in the upper x-axis.
-The line between the points is only a guidance for the eyes.
+Figure 8.
+The MNR as a function of the dipolar evolution time up to which the noise has been evaluated.
+The sample has a concentration of $30 \,\mu\text{M}$ of the spin-labelled ligand.
+The maximum distance according to Eq.
+(13) is depicted in the upper x axis.
+The line between the points is only a guide for the eyes.